Thursday's Columns

 Denver Confluence Writers

 For as much time as I’ve spent in both Yellowstone and Grand Teton National Parks, a mammal I haven’t seen in years is proving pretty elusive.
-It’s not that I haven’t seen one.
-I did, once, years ago, on the north shore of Yellowstone Lake, but I am beginning to give up that I will ever see one again.
+It’s not that I've never seen one.
+I did, once, years ago, on the north shore of Yellowstone Lake, but I am beginning to give up hope that I will ever see one again.
 I even ask for suggestions from a seasonal ranger who tells me in his twelve years working in the park, he’s never seen one, which, okay, makes me feel the tiniest bit better.

 But now, I am standing on a tangled hillside, four feet above the Snake River admiring the black, Double-Crested Cormorants on a distant sandbar at Oxbow Bend in Grand Teton National Park.
-Having positioned myself at an isolated spot, I am a bit miffed to hear someone nearby break the silence with truly the loudest gum smacking I’ve ever heard.
+Having positioned myself at an isolated spot, I am a bit miffed to hear someone nearby break the silence with truly the loudest gum smacking sound I’ve ever heard.

 Yet, looking around, I see there is no such offender.
 Below on the river, however, are the concentric waves from something that has ducked back into the water.
 Waiting for the possibility it might resurface, I watch capillary rings continue to widen.
 The cormorants waddle from the sandbar into the river.
 A lone Great Blue Heron glides gently over the inlet.
 Eventually, there’s no trace of any water disturbance here.

 Otters range in length from 22” to 32” but it’s hard to determine the size of this one.
 All I can see is its head bobbing in the center of steel-blue ripples.
-When it curl dives, just the shimmery midsection is visible.
+When it curl-dives, just the shimmery midsection is visible.
 Finally, the long, narrowing tail which they use to steer appears, accounting for a third of its total body length.

 The otter continues to amuse, rolling and swirling beneath the water.
-It emerges three more times, always with a fish, then peels off in another direction until I can no longer follow it’s trajectory.
+It emerges three more times, always with a fish, then peels off in another direction until I can no longer follow its trajectory.

 Not even five months later, John and I round the same curve at Oxbow, catching sight of three distinct otters!
-Already far from shore, we see the direction they seem to be headed, so at the pull off, we do a U-turn, turning west on onto a gravel road.
+Already far from shore, we see the direction they seem to be headed, so at the pull- off, we do a U-turn, turning west onto a gravel road.
 To reach the river’s edge, we traverse on foot, scratching our way through dry, waist-high grasses scattered with purple thistles.
-John sets up his camera tripod on the sandy ledge as I’m jostling to a lookout, a short distance from the shoreline.
+John sets up his camera tripod on the sandy ledge as I’m hustling to a lookout, a short distance from the shoreline.

 The river is so wide here, it could be mistaken for a lake.
 The expanse makes it difficult to spot the otters.
 Equipped with sensitive whiskers, River Otters navigate dark, murky waters for their main fish diet, but also find amphibians and crawfish.

 What eventually aids in spotting their dark, half-circle heads on the water, is the brilliant reflection of a hundred golden aspen trees glowing behind them in the sunlight.
 Their appearance is short.
-Too soon they are gone altogether and I can’t find their wakes anywhere.
+Too soon they are gone altogether, and I can’t find their wakes anywhere.

 By now, other people gingerly approach our location along the river, having sacrificed their legs to the itchy thistles.
 Most of them gather near my big guy with the impressive camera equipment.
 A woman and man my age stop within whispering distance of me.
 They ask, so I quietly relate that it’s been six, no, closer to seven minutes since I last saw the otters.